Nude swimming in US indoor pools: Other programs for young people

 The Sheboygan, Wisconsin Department of Public Recreation held "Learn to Swim" classes for middle school children at the Central High School pool.
 The classes were held on Saturday morning during the school year, Monday through Friday mornings in summer.
 Among the earliest newspaper announcements of the classes, in 1926 the article ended by saying "there will be no restrictions on swimming suits."
 In 1930, the announcement more clearly states that girls would be issued suits and towels, boys only towels.
 The news article in 1940 includes two photographs, one of a girl's class posing in their suits, the other of the boy's class, all nude, watching one student demonstrating a dive.

 Through the 1950s until 1960, the Sheboygan Press published the schedules of the separate classes for boys and girls, noting that girls would be issued suits, but boys would be nude.
 A longer article in 1954 included details on the conduct of classes.
 There were an equal number of boys and girls, 404 in total, age 10 to 14 and divided into 14 half-hour classes each day.
 There were four teachers, three men and one woman, plus two female locker room attendants.
 "Boys swim unhampered by suits and bring only a towel as their contribution each afternoon.
 Girls bring their own bathing caps and are supplied with suits, for the morning workout".
 All swimmers were required to take a soap shower nude before entering the pool.
-The final class was designated visitor's day, with no mention of boys not being nude with families present.
+The final class was designated visitor's day, with no mention of boys needing suits.
 A similar article in 1957 by the same author noted the capacity crowd of mothers and fathers in the pool balcony as indicating support for the program.
-In 1959, suits for boys was optional.
 After 1960, all students in the summer program were required to bring their own suits because mixed-sex recreational sessions had been added to the schedule.
 However, boys continued to swim without suits at the Recreation Department swimming program during the school year.
 Waukesha, Wisconsin also conducted classes for children, with boys nude and girls provided suits.
 The courses included Red Cross certification.